autinerd/home-assistant.io/source/_integrations/eheimdigital.markdown

 {% configuration_basic %}
 Host:
     description: "The IP address or hostname of your EHEIM Digital main device.
-Defaults to `eheimdigital.local`, an IP address should only be neccessary if the hostname doesn't work."
+Defaults to `eheimdigital.local`, an IP address should only be necessary if the hostname doesn't work."
     required: true
     type: string
 {% endconfiguration_basic %}